 If you do not have transfer sheets, you could use a cookie projector if you have one.

 for an hour then let them dry for at least 24 hours.
-This depends a lot on
+This, again, depends a lot on

-humidity (see an exhaustive list of royal icing tips and how to avoid catastrophes).
+humidity (see an exhaustive list of royal icing tips and how to avoid icing catastrophes).

-You don’t have to worry about them getting too dry.
-More is better with these puppies.
 Keep in mind if you are making a bunch to use here and there in the future, they will tend to glue themselves together by drawing in humidity if they are not sealed in a nice airtight container.
 Dollar stores carry a great array of stackable sizes.
+The best are with rubber, not plastic lids.

 As inferred above, you need to use them because of the time-saver they are.